genn-team/genn/docs/building_networks.rst

     :noindex:

 Finally, references can be made to various internal variables.
-This is particularly useful when implementing custom updates to reset model state between trials.
+This is particularly useful when implementing custom updates to reset model state mid-simulation.
-Postsynaptic synaptic output is summed into a postsynaptic output variable where postsynaptic dynamics are applied.
+Synapse group's postsynaptic output is summed into a variable where the dynamics defined by the postsynaptic model are applied.
-When models have postsynaptic dynamics, especially those with long time constants, these variables can be reset using:
+These variables can be reset in custom updates via references created with:

 .. autofunction:: pygenn.create_out_post_var_ref
     :noindex:

-When models use dendritic delays, postsynaptic outputs are buffered and can persist for :attr:`.SynapseGroup.max_dendritic_delay_timesteps` timesteps.
+When models use dendritic delays, Synapse group’s postsynaptic outputs are buffered and can persist for :attr:`.SynapseGroup.max_dendritic_delay_timesteps` timesteps.
-These can be zeroed using:
+These variables can be reset in custom updates via references created with:

 .. autofunction:: pygenn.create_den_delay_var_ref
     :noindex:

-Additionally, many STDP learning rules rely on tracking the times of previous spikes.
-If a spike occurs shortly before the end of a trial, this can influence STDP learning in the next trial.
-Therefore spike times should be reset to a large negative number e.g. :code:`np.finfo(np.float32).min`
+Weight update or neuron models can use GeNN's built in functionality to track the times of previous spikes (see :ref:`section-weight-update-models`).
+These variables can be reset in custom updates via references created with:

 .. autofunction:: pygenn.create_spike_time_var_ref
     :noindex: